 The Society's Annual General Meeting is held at a different venue around the county each year.

 The Buckinghamshire Record Society has a grants scheme to encourage research, publication, and the diffusion of information about the history of the county.
-The closing dates for applications are as follows: 15th September/15th January for postal applications, 15th October/15th February for email applications.
+The closing dates for applications are as follows: 15th June/15th January for postal applications, 15th July/15th February for email applications.
+(Note that these dates have changed to accommodate a change in our EC meeting date.)
 Details

 Quarter Sessions Calendars and Other Publications